rivas-lab/ukbb-tools/phewas/README.md

 1. For variant mode simply provide a list of variant IDs (as identified in UK Biobank variant resources) after the `--variants` flag.
 These can be listed after the flag, separated by spaces, or you can pass a file with the variants you'd like to run.

-2. For region mode, specify a chromosome and basepair window after the `--region` flag, formatted like so: `CHROM:BP1-BP2`.
+2. For region mode, specify a chromosomal window after the `--region` flag, formatted like so: `CHROM:BP1-BP2`.

 3. For gene mode, specify the gene name after the `--gene` flag.
 The script will look up the corresponding region according to HGNC nomenclature and proceed accordingly.